CaptainCluster/data_intensive_assignment_3/README.md

 4. Now you can run the application.
 Jooq will automatically generate classes in a separate directory based on the tables.

+5. The mock data will be generated when the application runs.
+Each of the three databases will have their tables filled (at least 5 replicated and 5 fragmented rows per table)

 .env values
 ---
 Here are the variables